 So, you are likely asking yourself, what is Overeaters Anonymous (OA)?

 OA is a Fellowship of individuals who have a common problem: compulsive eating, however it may express itself among our membership.
 The variations on our common malady are numerous: from the extremes of under-eating and anorexia, to the opposite extremes of over-eating and morbid obesity, along with assorted examples of everything in-between.
-What we share in common is a mental obsession, combined with a physical allergy, that manifests itself as a loss of control over our eating.
+What we share in common is a mental obsession, combined with a physical allergy, that manifests itself as a loss of control over our eating and indulgence in compulsive eating behaviors.

 Within OA, “we” is one of the most important words in our language of love and mutual understanding.
-We join together to share experience, strength, and hope with one another to help solve this problem and to help other compulsive overeaters do the same.
+We join together to share experience, strength, and hope with one another to help solve our common problem and to help other compulsive overeaters do the same.

 The only requirement for membership is a desire to stop eating compulsively.
 There are no dues or fees for OA membership.
 We are self-supporting through our own contributions (to better understand how this works, please view the following video about Tradition 7 – as a point of reference, suggested meeting contributions range from $3 to $5, yet no one is ever turned away for being unable to contribute – all are welcome, regardless).